alifurkanbudak/infinite_list_view/README.md

 ## Features
 - Maintains the view when a new page is added.
 Normally, the viewable content jumps when new items are added to a list.
 - Supports inserting items on top of the list.
 Auto scrolls to view those new items if the user is viewing the bottom of the list.
+- You can also keep track of visible items
+-
 ## Usage
 Use it like a normal `ListView` in your widget tree.